 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare- Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-20% of the Medicareapproved amount for each office visit.
-You will be responsible for the emergency care or outpatient hospital facility copay if you visited one of these facilities prior to your observation stay.
+There is no additional copay for observation services.
+However, you will be responsible for the emergency care or outpatient hospital facility copay if you visited one of these facilities prior to your observation stay.